 Thanks for all your comments and questions about menopause.
-I have taken the most common ones about hot flashes, hormone replacement therapy, weight gain, and vaginal dryness and provided short answers based on scientific literature.
-Do chat with your doctor about all your health concerns.
+We have taken the most common ones about hot flashes, hormone replacement therapy, weight gain, and vaginal dryness and provided short answers based on scientific literature.
+Please reach out to your doctor about all your health concerns.

 What is menopause?